Laksamana Do Re Mi: Soundtrack

 One of the songs used in Laksamana Do Re Mi, in the scene where Do, Re, and Mi are riding on a flying carpet, was based on the Japanese wartime song Aikoku Kōshinkyoku.
+The first four lines are the original Japanese lyrics, repeated as Verses 1 and 2 respectively, while the remaining are sung in Malay and has no correlation with the former; they are simply stating the characters' ambitions.